pzrsa/parsam.io/posts/journey.md

 # Being Reborn

 The story begins in July 2020, London.
-I'd just turned 17 and finished my first out of second year of college doing a BTEC Level 3 in Information Technology.
+I'd just turned 17 and finished my first out of second year of college (2 years of pre-university) doing a BTEC Level 3 in Information Technology.
 My college was quite rough, I'm pretty sure someone got stabbed there.

-**Quick lesson on the UK's education system**
-In the last two years of secondary school, students take their GCSEs, where they'd select 8-10 different subjects to study.
-Students must take the mandatory subjects like Maths, English and Science, alongside the optional subjects like History and Computer Science.

-At the end of that second year students sit an exam to test their knowledge, where they'll receive their final grade.
-The grading system is from 9 (highest grade) to 1, replacing the letter (A\* to G) system which older folks may remember.
-I think I was in the second year after this was [introduced](https://ofqual.blog.gov.uk/2018/03/02/gcse-9-to-1-grades-a-brief-guide-for-parents/).

-After finishing secondary school, students may move on and pick a choice between studying A-Levels or BTECs:

-- A-Levels are more theoretical/traditional, they can pick 3 subjects.
-They take an exam at the end like GCSEs.
-Sought after by top universities with high grades.
-- BTECs are supposed to be more hands on, usually one subject, but can also do it alongside an A-Level.
-Final grade is accessed by handing in assignments, with the highest grade being D\*D\*D\* (for a BTEC Level 3).
-Less sought after by top universities.

-Usually students who get good grades on their GCSEs go on to do A-Levels since the minimum requirements are higher than BTECs.
-In my case, I got to do a BTEC Level 3 since I had a grade 5 in English Language and Literature, 4 in Science, and 3 in Maths.
-I needed a grade 4 in Maths, so they let me take the IT course on the condition that I retake my Maths exam and get at least a 4.
-I retook it later on and got the 4.

-So why am I telling you all this?
-Well, high GCSE and A-Level grades are most sought after by the top universities, whereas low GCSE grades with BTECs narrow your options pretty limited.
-Speaking purely from my experience as part of the latter, I'll come out and say that it's ridiculous how much you're punished for doing bad in secondary school.
-You can see how a number on a piece of paper can determine the route you end up on, thus likely impacting your career path.
-Teachers in my college put so much fear in me about this idea, as if not doing well will wind me up jobless.

-Back to the story.

 During my summer break my routine was waking up late, hopping on my gaming pc and playing mostly Fortnite non stop till the AM with the boys.
 I was actually pretty good, even went along to make a couple grand from playing tournaments.
 But this was the routine I'd served for the last 3-4 years at that point.
 Gaming was what I lived for.